-The 10 Mb/s/100 Mb/s/1 Gb/s Ethernet FIFO contains an instance of tx_client_fifo to connect to the MAC TX AXI4-Stream interface, and an instance of the rx_client_fifo to connect to the MAC RX AXI4-Stream interface.
-Both transmit and receive FIFO components implement an AXI4-Stream user interface, through which the frame data can be read/ written.
-Figure 8-2 illustrates a straightforward frame transfer across the user-side AXI4-Stream interface rx_client_fifo
+The 10, 100, 1000 Mb/s Ethernet FIFO contains an instance of tx_client_fifo to connect to the MAC TX AXI4-Stream interface, and an instance of the rx_client_fifo to connect to the MAC RX AXI4-Stream interface.
+Both transmit and receive FIFO components implement an AXI4-Stream user interface, through which the frame data can be read/written.
+Figure 5-2 illustrates a straightforward frame transfer across the user-side AXI4-Stream interface rx_client_fifo

-Figure 8-2: Frame Transfer across AXI4-Stream Interface
+Figure 5-2: Frame Transfer across AXI4-Stream Interface